Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (LEEM), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The European & American Subcommittee of the JPMA International Affairs Committee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German R&D Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
 The company has been holding regular meetings with EFPIA every year.
 The regular meeting with EFPIA was held on May 31, 2022 in online format.
 The meeting was attended by nearly 30 participants from both sides, and a lively exchange of opinions took place.
 A summary of the meeting is provided below.

 The venue